zacharym-collins/aged-inventory/README.md

 ## Customization and Setup

 ### Environment-Specific Automation
 This project automates specific tasks tailored to the author's machine.
-Although many of the functions could be replaced with a more reliable method than those implemented with `pyautogui`, certain security restrictions and safety measure dictate that this is the most efficient way to retrieve the data on the author's machine.
+Although many of the functions could be replaced with a more reliable method than those implemented with `pyautogui`, certain security restrictions and safety measures dictate that this is the most efficient way to retrieve the data on the author's machine.
 Scripts such as `tableau_automation.py` depend on:
 - GUI automation with hardcoded screen coordinates that match the author's screen resolution.
 - Specific file paths and directory structures unique to the author's environment.